 The game wants you to learn its systems, and it will ply the pressure on you until you bend to its tutelage.
 It can be extremely frustrating and extremely rewarding.
 How you felt about these last few sentences tells you whether this game is for you, because this isn’t a traditional Zelda game.
 It’s a mea culpa of the complacency of the Zelda franchise.

-On the heels of Skyward Sword, the last main home console Zelda game, Zelda ran the risk of succumbing further into mediocrity if Breath of the Wild was more of the same.
+On the heels of Skyward Sword, the last main home console Zelda game, Zelda ran the risk of succumbing further into mediocrity.
 Instead, Nintendo was able to pull out of a dive and deliver one of the most memorable Zelda experiences in years.